-By tuning the worker batch size with Alg.
-1 and Alg.
-2, we can effectively eliminate deterministic stragglers and achieve high hardware efficiency.
+By tuning the worker batch size with Algorithms 1 and 2, we can effectively eliminate deterministic stragglers and achieve high hardware efficiency.
 Yet, the resultant batch sizes on different workers would be inconsistent, which may affect the statistical efficiency.
 In this part, we first elaborate that problem and then give our solution.

-Problem of Naive Aggregation under LB-BSP.
-Under BSP, the aggregated global gradient q for parameter updating is the naive average of the gradients from all the workers.
-Suppose there are n workers and $q_i$ is the gradient calculated
+Problem of Naive Aggregation Under LB-BSP.
+Under BSP, the aggregated global gradient g for parameter updating is the naive average of the gradients from all the workers.
+Suppose there are n workers and $g_i$ is the gradient calculated on worker-i (i = 1, 2, ..., n), then